yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 ## Handling of Cookies

-Client App acts in this specification as a user agent compatible with a browser in respect to handling redirects.

-It can be expected that some Authorization Servers will use Cookies to bind security elements (state, nonce, PKCE) to the user agent.
+It can be assumed that Authorization Servers will use Cookies to bind security elements (state, nonce, PKCE) to the user agent, and will break if these cookies are later missing.

-To support these security measures and prevent breaking the flow, Client App should act like a browser with regards to Cookies, namely:
+Therefore, Client App needs to handle Cookies as a web browser would:

 * Store cookies it obtains on HTTP responses.
 * Send cookies on subsequent HTTP requests to servers that returned cookies.